India-UAE trade pact to create huge job opportunities, boost economy: Piyush Goyal

 The UAE minister said the pact will add 1.7 per cent GDP growth to their economy.

-“Now, the growth that we’re looking at, that we want to reach USD-100 billion dollars from USD 40 billion or so today, in the next decade… Our economic modelling showed that this is an opportunity of growth, it can actually reach that number,” the minister said.
+“Now, the growth that we’re looking at, that we want to reach – USD 100 billion from USD 40 billion or so today, in the next decade… Our economic modelling showed that this is an opportunity of growth, it can actually reach that number,” Al Marri said.

+Goyal said, “India and UAE have huge potential to work together and the Comprehensive Economic Partnership Agreement (CEPA) will significantly open the doors to a plethora of markets across the globe and help in building a future ready, more robust and resilient bilateral partnership.”
+The minister said he is certain that the gains of the partnership will start flowing from this year itself, as is evident from the early wins for the gems and jewellery sector.

+Goyal also said India and the UAE are looking at education partnerships and deeper energy cooperation as well.
+Green hydrogen is going to be an area where both sides will work together.